 Analysis | Could congressional committees thoroughly investigate the Jan.
 6 Capitol attack?
-There are … doubts
+There are . . . doubts.

-Yet none of the existing probes is focused on the last central question of that fateful day — what actions did former president Donald Trump take inside the White House, if any, to help quell the rebellion led by his supporters.
+Yet none of the existing probes is focused on the last central question of that fateful day — what actions did President Donald Trump take inside the White House, if any, to help quell the rebellion led by his supporters.

-Some believe that this is exactly the sort of investigative oversight that Congress needs to do, a riot in its own home, even Democrats who also support empowering an independent commission.
+Some say that this is exactly the sort of investigative oversight that Congress needs to do, after a riot in its own home, even Democrats who also support empowering an independent commission.

-“I subscribe to the idea that the investigative role for Congress must be utilized,” said Sen. Ron Wyden (D-Ore.), who has conducted several major investigations as the top Democrat on the Finance Committee.
+“I subscribe to the idea that the investigative role for Congress must be utilized,” said Sen. Ron Wyden (Ore.), who has conducted several major investigations as the top Democrat on the Finance Committee.

 House passes bill to create commission to investigate Jan.
 6 attack on Capitol, but its chances in the Senate are dim